goodonone/celebrity-health-fitness-video-subscription/README.md

 ### Second Tier View

-Fresh weekly recipes can be accesssed from the button under the year.
+Fresh weekly recipes can be accesssed from the button under the Year.

 ![Design Second Tier for the Celebrity Health & Fitness App](finalProject/Design/Screenshots/Content/TierTwoPaidTierView.jpg)